 When cryptos do manage to solve those challenges, and they will, the list of real world problems they can fix are nearly endless.

-Decentralized consensus hold the potential to solve everything from voting integrity, to supply chain integrity, to digital identities.
+Decentralized consensus holds the potential to solve everything from voting integrity, to supply chain integrity, to digital identities.
 Billions of people have no bank account and don’t know where their next meal is coming from tonight.
 We see massive data breaches almost every day.
 The entire world is under surveillance.
 You name it, crypto can fix it.